deranjer/goTorrent/README.md

  - Automatic stop after seeding ratio reached
  - Pushbullet notification on torrent complete
  - Automatic move of completed torrent to new directory (leave symlink behind for seeding)
-  - Doesn't work on Windows yet, have to copy file for now
+   - Symlinks don't work on Windows yet, have to copy file for now

 ## Roadmap
 - Early-Mid 2018

+ - [X] Ability to modify storage path of torrent after it has been added

+ - [X] Backend to frontend notification messages

+ - [X] Global Rate Limiting for Upload/Download Speed

+ - [X] Add torrents from watch folder (cron job every 5 minutes)

  - [ ] Unit testing completed for a large portion of the package